 The Governor may make such regulations as he may judge necessary to secure due provision of buoys and the preservation and proper management, use, and maintenance of buoys, and may impose a penalty not exceeding $500 for the breach of any such regulation: Provided that this section shall not apply to buoys under the control of the commissioners of a harbour trust or members of the harbour board.

-[Section 9 amended by No. 5 of 1976 s.
+[Section 9 amended: No. 5 of 1976 s.
 3; No. 35 of 1986 s.
 9.]

 10. Fires not to be allowed near public jetties